 Gratitude is when you recognize the good you’ve received, savor it, and show your appreciation to someone, something, or a higher power.
-And there are loads of benefits—better well-being, restful sleep, improved performance, goal attainment, stronger relationships at work and home, and more.
+Practicing gratitude offers many benefits—positive well-being, restful sleep, improved performance, goal attainment, stronger relationships, and more.

 How do you grow your gratitude?
 By taking a few minutes each day to hunt the good stuff!
-Use HPRC’s gratitude calendar to help you not take the good in your life for granted, share it with others, and experience more good each day.
+Use HPRC’s gratitude calendar to help you appreciate the good things in your life, share it with others, and experience more good each day.